A Comprehensive Guide to Nonprofit Email Marketing

 Up-to-date and integrated data on your supporters will allow you to segment and personalize your content and measure the success of your nonprofit email marketing campaigns.

-2. Streamline the donor sign-up process.
+2. Streamline the list sign-up process

 We’ve all had the experience of closing an internet window in frustration when the shopping cart doesn’t refresh properly or our form submission lands us on an error page.

 For better or worse, people have become accustomed to fast and reliable user interfaces when browsing the web.
 Extraneous questions in an email sign-up form will deter some users from registering for your list.

 Grow your subscriber base by keeping a simple, working sign-up form on your website and social media profiles.

 3. Deliver compelling and personalized messages